frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 "How much more?"
 The idea of the perfection of the Blood of Christ and the power of the Blood of Christ: what it can do.

-It\'s the Blood of Christ that has washed away the sins of the world.
+It's the Blood of Christ that has washed away the sins of the world.
 All that Blood that flowed from the Body of Christ was symbolic of all the graces that were going to flow from the side of Christ.

 "Blood and water flowed out from his side" (John 19:34), the fountain of the sacramental life of the Church (*Preface,* Mass for the Sacred Heart).

 Something flows from the side of Christ into our souls and lifts us up.
-That\'s called divine grace.
+That's called divine grace.

 Fulton Sheen likes to say that "without the shedding of blood, there is no remission of sin," quoting St. Paul (Heb.
 9:22).